mikavir/casa-quest/README.md

 ### New Site Users

 - As a new site user, I would like to see a clear logo, so that I can remember the brand.
-- As a new site user, I would like to see a clear message of the web app, so that I can understand the web applicatioon well.
+- As a new site user, I would like to see a clear message of the web app, so that I can understand the web application well.
-- As a new site user, I would like to see navigation bar, so that I can easily navigate around the site.
+- As a new site user, I would like to see a navigation bar, so that I can easily navigate around the site.
 - As a new site user, I would like to see a contact page, so that I can get in touch with the administrators of the application if I need help.
-- As a new site user, I would like to see social media icons so that I can reach out at the other sources.
+- As a new site user, I would like to see social media icons so that I can reach out to the other sources.

 ### Returning Site Users